Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Implementation Performance

-We implemented our protocol using the BFV~\cite{DBLP:conf/crypto/Brakerski12,DBLP:journals/iacr/FanV12} homomorphic encryption scheme, more specifically its implementation in the SEAL v3.5~\cite{sealcrypto} library.
-SEAL is an actively developed open-source library maintained by Microsoft Research compatible with all major operating systems, including Windows, Linux, and OS X.
+The data aggregation of our protocol requires only homomorphic ciphertext-ciphertext addition and homomorphic plaintext-ciphertext multiplication; however, the evaluation of the binary mask additionally requires homomorphic\\ciphertext-ciphertext multiplication.
+For our implementation we chose to use the BFV~\cite{DBLP:conf/crypto/Brakerski12,DBLP:journals/iacr/FanV12} SHE scheme, which fulfills these requirements.
+More specifically we use its implementation in the SEAL v3.6~\cite{sealcrypto} library, a fast, actively developed open-source library maintained by Microsoft Research.

-The computationally most expensive phase in the protocol is the Data Aggregation phase, in which the server multiplies a huge matrix to a homomorphically encrypted input vector.
+The computationally most expensive phase in the protocol is the Data Aggregation phase, in which the MNO multiplies a huge matrix to a homomorphically encrypted input vector.
 Therefore, the main objective of our implementation is to perform this huge matrix multiplication as efficiently as possible.